joao-ranginha/PomodoroTimeKeeper/Readme.md

 ine that does not affect the recomposition of the UI.
 The total number of seconds is defined in `timeSeconds` and each second we subtract on from it, giving us ouw timer.

+Below will be a simplified version of the code to display the timer and it's controls buttons for Start/Stop Reset and Skip.
+Note the `Column()` function wich will display the elements inside it in a vertical fashion.

 ```
 Column() {